 data-filter-type="post_type" data-val="jetpack_support"

-Here is an example to filter by the product
+Here is an example of filtering by the product Post type:

 <a href="#" class="jetpack-search-filter__link" data-filter-type="post_types" data-val="product" >Search Products</a>